-A description of how the LEA will assess pupil progress through live contacts and synchronous instructional minutes, and a description of how the LEA will measure participation and time value of pupil work.
+[A description of how the LEA will assess pupil progress through live contacts and synchronous instructional minutes, and a description of how the LEA will measure participation and time value of pupil work.]

 OCDE has established an online electronic attendance process that all teachers will use to document student daily attendance.
 This electronic system will contain a checklist to note the method and frequency of communication between the teacher and the student.
 Teachers will continue their weekly appointment with students using a variety of tools, including, but not limited to, in person meetings, phone calls, texts, and emails.
 Student progress will be measured in the completion of work assigned for the duration of the week and can be monitored through meetings using Canvas, web conferencing tools, Google applications, the Remind app and other forms of virtual communication.
 Since CCPA is an independent study program where students enroll with varying amounts of credits, another measure of student progress will be to measure the graduation rate and credits earned for students in comparison to previous years.
 Currently, the total number of CCPA Graduates has increased most years, with the one exception being the 2019-2020 school year due to the pandemic.
 In 2019-2020 there were 156 graduates compared to 162 graduates in 2018-2019.
 The graduation rate will continue to be monitored through the 2020-2021 school year.
 As for credits earned, in the second term of 2019-2020 school year, there was a 20% decrease in the average amount of credits earned by student in comparison to the second term of the 2018-2019 school year.
+Credits earned per student will be another factor to be monitored by teachers and administration during the 2020-2021 school year.